 We understand that traveling can be a large inconvenience for many, especially if you have to make the trip frequently.
 At Chamberland Business Accounting, we prefer to remain convenient to our clients, so we can come out to your business location to meet with you and discuss your financial records.
 Our team is also readily available to answer any questions over the phone, through text, or email.
 Whichever method you prefer.

-We realize that our local business owners and startup companies are very busy and time is something you have very little of.
-Our appointments will require only an hour of your time, in which during this time we will be able to discuss your financial records, answer any of your questions or concerns, see which services will benefit your business, and how your business is improving with the services you currently are using.
+We realize that local business owners and startup companies are very busy and time is something you have very little of.
+Our appointments will require only an hour of your time, during this time we will be able to discuss your financial records, answer any of your questions or concerns, see which services will benefit your business, and how your business is improving with the services you currently are using.
 We may possibly be able to save you hundreds to thousands of dollars in taxes alone at the meetings as well.

 We realize that doing it yourself may be easier and more affordable, though this can become very stressful to you and take away from you focusing on the core areas of your business.
 In having our firm take on the tasks, you will be able to have more time where you are more needed, while receiving our expert advice to help guide your business in continual success and growth.
-Our firm also stays up to date on the latest tax laws and will ensure any audits, loans, and tax planning will be handled properly, so as to avoid issues with the IRS.
+Our firm also stays up to date on the latest tax laws and will ensure any audits and tax planning will be handled properly, so as to avoid issues with the IRS.

 Unfortunately we are not able to quote an exact price until after having an initial consultation, however, we do offer three separate business packages with starting prices based on the size of the business and the average needs.
 To receive an exact price for our services, please call our office at 401-765-1235 or email at info@chamberlandco to schedule an initial consultation.Visit our "Small Business Packages" page.